 Whether your are experienced at bitcoin trading or buying your first bitcoins to invest and shop, CoinCorner provides everything you need to integrate bitcoin into your investment portfolio and lifestyle.
 If you want to invest beyond four major cryptocurrencies, Coinbase is a trusted exchange designed for novice traders who want to trade a wide selection of the majors and alt coins.

 There is no doubt that CoinCorner is a valid platform when it comes to online trading.
-However, we consider Skilling to be a better option.
-In fact, the exchange offers a user-friendly interface, a great variety of assets ranging from cryptocurrencies and forex to stocks and indices.
-On top of this, we’ve found the broker to have significantly lower fees compared to CoinCorner.
-In fact, Skilling does not charge any fees for deposit and transactions and has a minimum deposit requirement of only $10 USD, which is much lower than most other exchanges.
+However, we consider Alvexo to be a better option.
+The broker offers a user-friendly trading platforms, a great variety of assets ranging from cryptocurrencies and forex to stocks and indices.
+On top of this, we’ve found the broker to have significantly lower fees and spreads compared to CoinCorner.

 CoinCorner has a lot of competition as a broker operating as an instant crypto-to-fiat digital money changer.
 For those transferring by one of the free methods, the one percent flat exchange fee is a good deal.
 The wallet stands out in a number of areas.
 Peer-to-peer crypto payment transfers can be easily facilitated.
 The new Visa card will make it easy to spend crypto anywhere Visa is accepted and withdraw from bank machines.
 Although CoinCorner is making it easier to use crypto, we would recommend cheaper alternatives for the non-UK customer.
-If you want to invest in cryptocurrencies directly, or CFDs and portfolios, Skilling provides beginners an opportunity trade safely and we would recommend it over CoinCorner.
+If you want to invest in cryptocurrencies directly, or CFDs and portfolios, Alvexo provides a great trading platform for beginners and experienced traders.

 Yes, CoinCorner has an affiliate program.
 Once you register for the affiliate program, you will receive USD10 - or the Euro or cryptocurrency equivalent - each time you refer a friend or family to CoinCorner.
 Follow the Affiliate link from the main side menu to register.

 Hot wallets store your crypto assets online and face a higher risk of cyber hacking.
 Cold storage involves storing your crypto assets offline on a USB drive or paper wallet, for example.
 CoinCorner cold storage wallet places crypto assets in a safety deposit box in a bank vault.
-The following risk measures should be taken to protect your hot and cold crypto assets:
+The following risk measures should be taken to protect your hot and cold crypto assets:☑️ Generate and store your private keys offline☑️ Use two-factor authentication to access your wallet☑️ Use biometric identification

 A decentralized exchange does not use an intermediary to hold customer funds and accounts.
 Peers trade directly amongst each other (peer-to-peer) and funds are transferred between their cryptocurrency wallets.
 Trader money and ID are at lower risk of being hacked.
 A downside of DEXs is the current lack of liquidity.